Medicinal Cannabis in Europe

 Cannabis is decriminalised for recreational use and legalised for medical use.

-Recreational use is illegal.
-However, legislation in 2018 allowed its medical use.
-Further, in 2013, the cultivation of industrial hemp was also legalised.
+Since 2018, cannabis has been allowed for medical use.
+What’s more, in 2013, the cultivation of industrial hemp was also legalised.
+However, recreational use remains illegal.

 How to get a prescription

-Medical cannabis in Europe is mostly obtainable through a prescription.
+So, how do you obtain a prescription for medical cannabis?
+It will vary from country to country, however in Europe it is mostly gained through a prescription from a doctor.
 In the U.K., an underlying medical condition that involves epilepsy, multiple sclerosis or pain relief from chemotherapy is the only way one can obtain a prescription.
 Medicinal cannabis products require a doctor’s prescription as it can contain elevated levels of THC.
 In addition, NICE guidelines state that licensed cannabis-derived medicines, for certain underlying conditions, are covered by the NHS service in the U.K. Still they will run the risk of spending 100s to 1,000s on non-subsidised medication.

 Furthermore, cannabis-based products, including CBD oils, can be bought online.
 Online products should be third-party tested.
 The reason is that the concentration of THC must be below 0.1 mg (0.3%) in any sample by law.
 This means that any beauty product, pain relief, or food supplement could be illegal unless adequately vetted by a certified third-party lab.
 Also, a consumer will be made aware of all ingredients present in the sample that they buy as well as any possible contaminants.

-Medical cannabis is an emerging topic in Europe and around the world, with research pointing out uncovered benefits of medical cannabis for treating a range of symptoms.
-Thus, it may provide an alternative form of treatment to conventional medicine.
+The use of medical cannabis is an emerging topic in Europe and around the world, with research pointing out uncovered benefits of medical cannabis for treating a range of symptoms.
+It may one day be valued as much as other conventional medicines.
 In general, scientific research and evidence are crucial to inform governments and allow appropriate regulations surrounding cannabis.
 The use of cannabis derivatives for medical purposes is permitted by the international legal framework.
-However, it is clear that one must understand the legality of cannabis in their country before they attempt to use it.
-In some countries, only under strict conditions can you obtain a doctor’s prescription for its use.
+However, you should ensure that you are educated on the legalities of medical cannabis (and cannabis in general) in the country you reside.
+This will ensure that you do not get into trouble.
+You should also never travel with a medical cannabis prescription without checking the laws of the country you are travelling to.